jjeffery/kv/README.md

 message=without any="free-text"
 ```

-Messages are easily constructed with message text and/or key/value pairs.
+Messages are easily constructed with text and/or key/value pairs.
 ```go
 // create a message
 msg1 := kv.Msg("first message").With("key1", "value 1")